mosip/mosip-infra/deployment/v3/terraform/aws/README.md

 * Review and modify variable values:
     * Ensure `locals.tf` contains correct values for your setup.
     * Update values in `env.tfvars` as per your organization requirement.
-    * Verify `variables.tf` for any additional configuration needs.
 * Terraform validate & plan the terraform scripts:
   ```
   terraform validate